atom/flight-manual.atom.io/content/hacking-atom/sections/handling-uris.md

 ```

 Before doing this, make sure your package actually needs to be activated immediately — disabling deferred activation means Atom takes longer to start since it has to activate all packages without deferred activation.

+#### Linux Support

+Because URI handling is different across operating systems and distributions, there is no built-in URI handler support for Atom on Linux.
+If you want to configure URI handling on your system yourself, then you should configure `atom:` protocol URI's to trigger atom with the `--uri-handler` flag; for example, the URI `atom://test/uri` should launch Atom via `atom --uri-handler atom://test/uri`.